Kobe Bryant's high school mourns its 'Ace'

-And a day after the NBA legend was killed with his daughter and seven others in a helicopter crash outside Los Angeles, the Home of the Aces — Lower Merion High School outside of Philadelphia — was in mourning.
+And a day after the NBA legend was killed with his daughter and seven other people in a helicopter crash outside Los Angeles, the home of the Aces — Lower Merion High School outside Philadelphia — was in mourning.

-This was where Bryant took his first steps towards superstardom, where his prowess on the basketball court caught the eye of NBA scouts and propelled him into a professional career straight out of high school.
+This was where Bryant took his first steps toward superstardom, where his prowess on the basketball court caught the eye of NBA scouts and propelled him to a professional career straight out of high school.

-This was where, all morning long, a shrine consisting of flowers, jerseys, Lakers caps, a Bryant bobblehead doll or two, and dozens of basketballs, grew outside the gym that bears Bryant’s name, and which he helped fund.
+This was where, all morning long Monday, a shrine of flowers, jerseys, Lakers caps, a Bryant bobblehead doll or two and dozens of basketballs grew outside the gym that bears his name, which he helped fund.

 Looking back at Kobe Bryant’s legendary career and impactJan.
 27, 202002:29

-Gilmour then removed the maroon LM cap he was wearing and laid that and a bouquet of purple flowers on the shrine.
+Gilmour then removed the maroon LM cap he was wearing and laid it and a bouquet of purple flowers on the shrine.

 "I had to come and pay my respects," he said.